The 5 Principles of Lean Management: Creating Value

 3. Create flow by eliminating waste and ensuring that value-adding activities flow smoothly

-4. Establish pull-based systems to limit inventory and work in process
+4. Establish pull-based systems to limit inventory and work in the process

 5. Pursue perfection by continually improving processes and creating better flow